 How to Handle Someone that is Emotionally Abusive?

 1. Educate yourself: Educate yourself on emotionally abusive people and their cycle of abuse.
-Once you are able to identify these behaviors in people, you will be much more aware and knowledgeable in how to handle these people in your life.
+Once you are able to identify these behaviors in people, you will be much more aware and knowledgeable about how to handle these people in your life.
 As Nelson Mandela said, “Education is the most powerful weapon.”

 2. Set boundaries: You have the right to protect yourself and set boundaries, teaching people what you will accept and what you will not tolerate.
 Boundaries are meant to protect you and help you honor your needs.
 Example: “If you criticize me or my spouse, I will hang up the phone.”

 3. No Contact/Don’t Engage: Emotionally abusive people seek control.
 They are bullies attempting to push your buttons until you finally snap and react.
 They want you to be at their level and they will attempt many methods until they find one that works.
 Your best defence is no contact.
 Going no contact and completely disengaging from an emotional abuser will help you heal from their abuse.
 You can also utilize the blocking feature of your phone and social media, if possible.

 Seek professional coaching, therapy, or counseling if you’d think it would help.
 Professional help and support groups are important in helping you deal with the emotional abuse you’ve endured.
 You can find healthy ways to heal.